Table of Contents:

 But now He has appeared once for all at the end of the ages, to do away with sin by the sacrifice of Himself.”

-The judgement is no longer there!
+The judgement is no longer there, the justice of God was satisfied!

 But it is more than that, we become His children and He has a special love for each child.